CiscoDevNet/terraform-provider-aci/docs/list-resources/eigrp_address_family_context.md

 ## Example Usage ##

 The configuration snippet below shows an example for EIGRP Address Family Context with only required attributes.
+This snippet retrieves a list of all EIGRP Address Family Context objects.

 ```hcl
 list "aci_eigrp_address_family_context" "example" {